 After the 30 minutes of rest, remove the cheesecake from the oven and let sit for 2 hours.
 Place in the fridge for 2 hours or overnight to fully set.

-Hint: Make sure your cream cheese, eggs, and whipping cream are room temperature for the smoothest cheesecake batter.
+Hint: Make sure your cream cheese, eggs and whipping cream are room temperature for the smoothest cheesecake batter.

-Top Tips
+Recipe Tips

 - Don’t Overmix: Use an electric mixer or stand mixer with the paddle attachment on low speed to keep the batter dense and creamy.